 We assumed that the reason we saw the truncated Lévy distribution while Mandelbrot did not was because we had more data-by three orders of magnitude.
-Gopikrishnan and Plerou recently acquired a data set three orders of magnitude larger still (of order 10^9)-one that records every transaction of every stock.
-They found that when their data were graphed on log-log paper the result was linearity [23-26] (Fig. 3).
-This is the log of the cumulative distribution-the same quantity Mandelbrot plotted for cotton.
+Gopikrishnan et al. recently acquired a data set three orders of magnitude larger still (of order 10^9) one that records every transaction of every stock.
+They found that when their data were graphed on log-log paper, the result was linearity [25-28].
+This is the log of the cumulative distribution, the same quantity Mandelbrot plotted for cotton.
 But where Mandelbrot's straight line had a slope of about 1.7 (well inside the Lévy regime, which stops at slope 2.0), Gopikrishnan's straight line has a slope of ≈ 3.0 (far outside the limit for a Lévy distribution).
 The fact that these data are approximately linear over two orders of magnitude means that fluctuations that are as much as 100 standard deviations are still conforming to the same law that describes the smaller fluctuations.
-This is reminiscent of the Gutenberg-Richter law that describes earthquakes.
+This is reminiscent of the Gutenberg-Richter law that describes earthquakes [29-31].
 Thus it would seem that these very rare events, which are conventionally treated as totally unexpected and unexplainable, have a precise probability describable by the same law that describes much more common events.
 These rare events occur with a frequency 8 orders of magnitude less than the common, everyday event.

 This means that Mandelbrot's results for cotton (10^3 points) are at total odds with Gopikrishnan's results for the S&P 500 (10^9 points) .
 Why this difference?
-Is it simply because Mandelbrot had too few data?
+Is it simply because Mandelbrot did not have enough data to draw reliable conclusions?
 Or do commodities intrinsically have fatter tails?

-In recent work with data from British Petroleum, it appears that commodity data may have a slightly smaller slope-consistent with the possibility that perhaps there is not one universal behavior for everything, but at least two separate universal behaviors- one for commodities and one for equities [27].
-This smaller slope is still above 2, so the commodity data are not in the Lévy regime (even current data on cotton display a slope well above 2).
+In recent work with data from British Petroleum, it appears that commodity data may have a slightly smaller slope- consistent with the possibility that perhaps there is not one universal behavior for everything, but at least two separate universal behaviors-one for commodities and one for equities [32].
+This smaller slope is still above 2, so the commodity data are not in the Lévy regime (even current data on cotton display a slope above 2).

-6. Some similarities with diffusion in a tsunami wave
+6. Some similarities with "diffusion in a tsunami wave"

-Over this past year, we have been trying to understand these exponents using procedures similar to those used in critical phenomena, e.g., we relate one exponent to another and call the relation a scaling law, or we derive some microscopic model and call it renormalization group.
+Over this past year, we and our collaborators have been trying to understand these exponents using procedures similar to those used in critical phenomena, e.g., we relate one exponent to another and call the relation a scaling law, or we derive some microscopic model.

-In particular, there appears to be an analog with anomalous diffusion.
+In particular, there appears to be an intriguing analog not with the classic diffusion process studied in 1900 by Bachelier, [9] but rather with a generalization called anomalous diffusion.
 It is plausible that classical diffusion does not describe all random motion.
 The Brownian motion seen in the behavior of a grain of pollen in relatively calm water becomes something quite different if the grain of pollen is in a tsunami wave.
 The histograms would certainly be perturbed by a tsunami.
-A tsunami is an apt verbal metaphor for such economic "earthquakes" as the Merriwether disaster.
-So why not explore the stock market as an example of anomalous diffusion.
+A tsunami is an apt verbal metaphor for such economic "earthquakes" as the Merriwether disaster, so why not explore the stock market as an example of anomalous diffusion?